11x3/ilvmx/README.md

 ## Emit

 The Emitters now have the complete request, all events, all side effects (i.e. "emit a file to this path", but not necessarily the file contents itself) all errors, every bit of data about the request since it entered the framework is now present in your current state.
 Emitters just send the request forward to the various protocols you support.
-So if an :adapter had capped a nub, it would immediately take the :emit results.
+So if an :adapter had capped a nub, it would immediately take the :emit effects.
 Another :emitter could log the effects to a DB in the background.
 Another could make GitHub commits, or msg a channel, and of course if the original adapter all capped the request, the events are obviously pushed forward to it and all other Elixir-lang Plug pipelines, queues, etc. that you've likely already got deployed.

 Finally, an Event is :emitted to the entire `:ilvmx` network with any public network-wide data attached that the request should be committed to the network record.